-Clearly, there are differences in how risks are perceived by individuals, various companies and even different industries.
+Clearly there are differences in how risks are perceived by individuals, various companies, and even different industries.
 Several factors can influence the diverse interpretation or perception of risk and may include:

-- Management commitment to safety.

-- The safety culture of a company.

-- Varying appetites for accepting risk.

-- Personal experiences dealing with/working around the risk.

-- Social cultural background and beliefs.

-- The ability (or lack of) to exercise control over a particular risk.

-- Inaccurate assessment of risks (which may lead people to overestimate very low risk or under estimate very high risk).
+- Management commitment to safety. - The safety culture of a company. - Varying criteria for determining what risks are acceptable. - Personal experiences dealing with/working around the risk. - Social/cultural background and beliefs. - The ability (or lack of) to exercise control over a particular risk. - Inaccurate assessment of risks (which may lead people to overestimate very low risk or under- estimate very high risk).

 With all the factors that can and do influence risk perceptions, how do we really know when something is safe?
 Fortunately, Lowrance (1976) has provided us with an answer.
 Lowrance defined safety as a judgment of the acceptability of risk, and defined risk as the probability and severity of harm.
-Therefore, "a thing is safe if it's risks are judged to be acceptable."
+Therefore, "a thing is safe if its risks are judged to be acceptable".

 A closer examination of Lowrance's definition reveals three process steps that must be conducted before a risk can be determined to be acceptable.
-Firstly, there must be a determination or identification of the risks associated with a particular hazard or work process.
-Secondly, there must be a judgment or assessment of these risks.
+First, there must be a determination or identification of the risks associated with a particular hazard or work process.
+Second, there must be a judgment or assessment of these risks.
 This is typically performed through a qualitative or quantitative risk assessment process.
-Thirdly, there must be a determination of whether the risk is acceptable or unacceptable.
+Third, there must be a determination of whether the risk is acceptable or unacceptable.
 The qualitative or quantitative criteria utilized to assess and measure the risk aids with the determination of what is an acceptable risk.

-When determining what is an acceptable risk it is necessary to recognize that acceptability is a moving target.
+When determining what is an acceptable risk, it is necessary to recognize that acceptability is a moving target.
 As knowledge about a particular risk increases, so does the capability to make a more informed judgment or determination of the acceptability of that risk.
-Therefore, what is determined to be an acceptable risk today may become an unacceptable risk in the future.
-When the risk assessment process is utilized as a continuous improvement process, residual risks can be reduced over time and deliver sustainable results.
+Therefore what is determined to be an acceptable risk today may become an unacceptable risk in the future.
+When the risk assessment process is utilized as a continuous improvement process, residual risks can be reduced over time and deliver improvements in safety performance which can be sustained over time.

-ALARP (As Low as Reasonably Practical)
+ALARP (As Low As Reasonably Practical)